 Math

-- What’s the hardest math problem you’ve ever done?
-How did you solve it?
+- What’s the most challenging math problem you’ve solved?
+How did you tackle it?

 - Why is it important to check your work in math?